DeneshA/SEBR0116---Class-Schedules/README.md

   <li><details><summary><strong>Week 7</strong></summary><p>

   <p>
-  In Week 7, we spend the first few days building out a Full Stack app as a review of Unit 2!
-Then, we are introduced to <b>SQL databases</b> and start to learn SQL commands to interact with our database.
+  In Week 7 we are introduced to <b>SQL databases</b> and start to learn SQL commands to interact with our database.
 We also learn about the concept of <b>SQL Joins</b>.
-Then, we learn all about <b>Sequelize</b> and how it can interpret for our SQL database and our backend Node servers and we learn how to make <b>queries</b> with it!
+Then, we learn all about <b>Sequelize</b> and how it can interpret for our SQL database and our backend Node servers and we learn how to make <b>queries</b> with it, as well as how to set up <b>Sequelize with Express</b>
   </p>